jjjjior/imw-jiordan/README.md

 # imw-jiordan
-Depository for IMW Demo
+Repository for IMW Demo

-work in progress for Interactive Media Web
+Work in progress for Interactive Media Web